 Super Duplex Steel Lap joint flange is having two components, a stub end, and a loose backing flange.
 Stub end is butt welded to the pipe and Backing flange freely move over the pipe.
-The backing flange can be of different material than stub material and normally of the carbon steel to save the cost.
+The backing flange can be of different material than stub material and normally of the to save the cost.
 Lap flange is used where frequent dismantling is required, and space is constrained.

 The lap joint flange is practically identical to a slip-on flange except it has a radius at the intersection of the bore and flange face.
 The lap joint flange is practically identical to a slip-on flange except it has a radius at the intersection of the bore and flange face.
 This radius is necessary to have the flange accommodate a lap joint stub end.
 Normally, a lap joint flange and a lap joint stub end are mated together is an assembly system.